 Transit trips typically begin and end with walking or bicycling.
 Because of this, Transit-Oriented Development offers pedestrian environments that are comfortable, convenient, and safe.
-Creating strong
+Creating strong connections for all modes of transportation allows people to reach either their origin or destination with convenience and comfort.
+Without designs in place that facilitate these connections, the value of compactness and proximity is diminished.

 A grid-like street system is the simplest and most effective design schema to facilitate fluid movement and connect origins and destinations within a station area.
 Grids naturally form intersections, increasing the variety of routes from one point to another.
 Within a street grid, it is imperative that streets and sidewalks are designed to accommodate cyclists and pedestrians so that people feel comfortable moving to and from stations.
 Accommodating safe connections for all transportation modes includes ensuring that facilities are compliant with ADA design requirements and that intersections are adequately signaled and striped.
 Additional street improvements often include street trees, lights, and other design features that create an inviting environment for pedestrians .

-Proper orientation of buildings adjacent to streets and walkways can greatly improve how people reach their origins and destinations.
+Properorientationof buildings adjacent to streets and walkways can greatly improve how people reach their origins and destinations.
 By locating buildings and entrances near sidewalks and bicycle facilities, pedestrians and cyclists are able to access origins and destinations without traversing parking lots or other unnecessary barriers.
 Because parking remains a necessary component of most all development, it is sometimes difficult to optimize the accessibility of a building.
-However in most cases it is still possible to 'hide' parking by orienting buildings up front, along the street and sidewalk places to shop and play, to live and work, and modes to get from one place to another.
-In the context of Transit-Oriented Development, mixture of choices relates to the variety of origins and destinations, variety of transportation options, and socioeconomic variety within a station area.
-Increased variety in the station area offers more abundant opportunities to satisfy daily needs and makes the transit system more effective.
+However in most cases it is still possible to 'hide' parking by orienting buildings up front, along the street and sidewalk.